Krayt78/rust-journey/chapters/02_core_concepts/08_generics_traits_lifetimes/README.md

 - **Traits** provide shared behavior across different types
 - **Lifetimes** ensure references remain valid for as long as they're needed

+## Corresponding Section in the Rust Book

+This section corresponds to [Chapter 10: Generic Types, Traits, and Lifetimes](https://doc.rust-lang.org/book/ch10-00-generics.html) in the official Rust Book.

 ## Generic Types

 Generics are a way to write code that can work with multiple types.
 Instead of duplicating code for each specific type, you can write a single implementation that works for any type matching your requirements.